Ophthalmic surgical training

 A giant step forward

 Working with the West African College of Surgeons, we have developed a new curriculum for training ophthalmologists.
-Our training concept is an innovative approach designed to provide training in short bursts, as local surgeons are unable to be away for long periods.
-Each trainee is required to complete an online course to obtain the necessary theoretical knowledge, before attending a practical course at the Lions International Eye Centre, Korle Bu.
-Thus, our training includes generic skills, background knowledge and operative skills.
+We are training faculty to teach this curriculum.
+Trainees complete an online course to obtain the necessary theoretical knowledge, before attending a practical course at the Lions International Eye Centre, Korle Bu.
+During this course they also receive a day of intensive training in how to pass on both head knowledge and surgical skills.
+Thus, our training includes generic skills, background knowledge, operative and teaching skills.

 CONTACT our team